 When are disability funds direct deposited?

-How much does a disability lawyer cost?
+How much does a Social Security Disability lawyer cost?

 We work on a contingency fee basis.
 If your claim is successful, we receive a percentage of any back pay awarded to you, up to a cap of $6,000.
 If you lose your claim or do not receive any back pay, we do not receive any fee for our services.